 In P.I. - The Chartide Cases, you assume the role of a new recruit in the Chartide Investigation Agency.
-In a fantasy-inspired setting, you must pay careful attention to details as you investigate evidence and engage in various conversations with the many quirky individuals around you to solve your mysteries and uncover even more.
+In a fantasy-inspired setting, you must pay careful attention to details as you investigate evidence and engage in various conversations with the many quirky individuals around you to solve some mysteries and uncover even more.

 Log in with itch.io to leave a comment.

 Hey Joshua, you may have already seen on Discord but I have finished a big update for my game!
 It features many improvements that you were wishing for during your stream 3 months ago, and you should check it out!
 In fact, you promised to ;)